Sayf Bulad: Leader of the Hamza Division

 Sayf Bulad later fought against the SDF in Operation Olive Branch, assisting in the conquest of the PYD-governed Afrin Canton.
 According to Heras, Sayf and the Hamza Division caused considerable ethnic tensions during and after the capture of Afrin, as they favored Turkmen.
 However, Sayf was reportedly awarded a personal audience with Turkish President Recep Tayyip Erdoğan for his role in Afrin.
 According to Heras, "there [was] a definite sense within the opposition movement" by 2018 that Sayf was factually far more powerful within the SNA as his formal rank would suggest, thanks to the "patronage of Turkey".
 Sayf led his unit during the Northwestern Syria offensive (April–August 2019), publicly declaring that rebel rocket attacks on Nubl and al-Zahraa were meant as retribution for government bombardments of Idlib and Hama.

 In 2020, he helped to recruit 500 Hamza Division fighters who allegedly served in the Second Nagorno-Karabakh War, fighting for Azerbaijan against Armenia.
 At the time, The Daily Beast published an article which portrayed Sayf Bulad as an "ISIS Warlord" who had fought for the Jihadist movement for several years before defecting to Turkey.
 Large parts of this story were consequently debunked by Aymenn Jawad Al-Tamimi, prompting the Daily Beast to correct the article.

 In September 2021, Sayf Bulad was appointed deputy commander of the Syrian Front for Liberation, an umbrella formation of several groups within the SNA.
 In this position, he would serve under Mutasim Abbas, leader of the Mu'tasim Division.

 Bulad and the Hamza Division were sanctioned by the United States Department of the Treasury's Office of Foreign Assets Control in August 2023 over human rights violations.

 Post-Assad era

 In March 2025, the Syrian Defense Ministry, under the new government of Ahmed al-Sharaa, made Sayf Bulad the commander of the newly established 76th Division of the Syrian Armed Forces.

 On 28 May 2025, the Council of the European Union sanctioned him and his faction for his involvement in the 2025 massacres of Syrian Alawites.
+On 19 December 2025, he was sanctioned by the United Kingdom for his involvement in the March 2025 clashes and "historic violence committed during the Syrian Civil War".